tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

   </group>
 </launch>
 ```
 ## Advanced features
 ### Soft E-Stop
+The controller manager subscribes to the topic `~estop` of the type `std_msgs::Bool`.
+If `true` is send, the soft e-stop will be activated.
+In case of position control, the current position will be hold.
+In case of velocity or effort control, zero commands will be sent.
+The soft e-stop function is deactivated by publishing `false`.
+All controllers are reset to prevent jerking motions before restoring control.

 ### Changing control modes
-The control mode is set with the parameter `~control_mode`.
+The control mode is set with the parameter `~dynamixels/control_mode`.
 Supported values are:

 | Control Mode | Interface |
 |-|-|